200M-Warrior/CS285-DeepRL/lecture/05 - policy gradient.md

 Calculating the probabilities of these marginals is impossible without knowing the initial state distribution and transition probabilities.
 Therefore, by applying the chain rule of probability, we can decompose the marginal distribution into two terms.

-Ignoring the state marginals is similar to the top of the slide, where all importance sampling ratios are neglected except at $t^\prime$, thereby reducing the variance.
+Ignoring the state marginals is similar to the top of the slide, where all importance sampling ratios are neglected except at $t\prime$, thereby reducing the variance.
 * Strictly speaking, this does not provide the correct policy gradient.
 * Nevertheless, it remains reasonable, as the resulting error is bounded when the two distributions are sufficiently close